Banco Popolare says successfully closed 1.5 billion euros share sale

-MILAN Banco Popolare BAPO.MI said on Thursday it had successfully closed its capital increase for 1.5 billion euros (1.2 billion pounds), the first Italian lender to tap the market for funds ahead of Europe-wide health check of the sector.
+MILAN Banco Popolare BAPO.MI said on Thursday it had successfully closed its capital increase for 1.5 billion euros ($2.1 billion), the first Italian lender to tap the market for funds ahead of Europe-wide health check of the sector.

 Banco Popolare, one of 15 Italian lenders under scrutiny in the asset review by European regulators, said in a statement the share sale had been 99.14 percent subscribed.